Odette-International-Ltd/transport-track-and-trace-api/documents/2 - Transport Track and Trace API.md

 ### 2.1.1 Information Objects
 Subject areas in the Logical Data Models are described in the following sections.
 Each of the subject areas and their relating data entities and data attributes will be described in the following order:

-1. Consignment Item (Transport Loading Unit)
+1. Consignment Item (Transport Handling Unit)
 1. Consignment (Shipment)
 1. Transport Events
 1. Transport Movement